edk2-porting/renegade-project.org/en/edk2/sm8150-port.md

 # Porting edk2 UEFI to SM8150 devices

+# This document has been deprecated.
+Please see[ the Mu-SM8150pkg tutorial](en/sm8150pkg/tutorial/) for the most up-to-date version.

 > This is a *temporary* solution to support multiple devices with the preliminary Multi-Device Framework

 ## NOTICE